 The Unruly team stands against the discrimination and violence against Black communities in recent days and throughout history.
 We affirm Black lives matter, and we must take action against systemic racism.

 We know that as a company, we are not doing enough to support Black Lives Matter and anti-racism.
-We want to start by committing to both improving our own internal policies to combat discrimination, and to provide external resources for our community of educators and students.
+We want to start by committing to both improving our own internal policies to combat discrimination and implicit bias in education, and to provide external resources for our community of educators and students.
 We want to align our values and policies to actively work against structural racism and bias in STEM, K-12 education, and society overall.
 Black students too frequently lack access to the educational opportunities and resources that we find so incredibly valuable.
 As a growing startup, we are in a unique position to make these changes quickly and set these expectations for our company from the very beginning.

 At Unruly, we commit to making the following changes to our internal policies:

 1) Implement a blind application and job screening process

 2) Work with local Black community groups to ensure diverse applicant pool for our team, advisors, and board